 Information Technology Department is responsible for the review and implementation of the information security policies applicable to RITS.
+To support the Bank's information security, there is a dedicated team within the Information Technology Department headed by the Bank's Chief Information Security Officer.
+RITS information security policies are aligned to the Australian Government's Protective Security Policy Framework.70 Its cyber security practices are also informed and supported by domestic and international best practice, including strategies for mitigating cyber intrusions developed by the Australian Signals Directorate.
 The security policies are reviewed annually and in the event of changes to either the nature of the risk or the assets being protected.
 Security reviews by external consultants are also routinely commissioned for new RITS components and in response to significant changes to the RITS system.
-RITS information security policies are aligned to the Australian Government's Protective Security Policy Framework.45